 Walmart first launched its disc-to-digital initiative last year, allowing customers to bring a DVD collection to any of the retailer's stores and pay to receive UltraViolet digital copies of their movies.
-But now the company is going to let you complete the entire process from home; no more inconvenient visits to Walmart's Photo Center (which handles disc-to-digital) will be necessary.
+But soon the company is going to let you complete the entire process from home; no more inconvenient visits to Walmart's Photo Center (which handles disc-to-digital) will be necessary.

 No need to leave the house anymore

-From here on out, you'll simply need to log onto Vudu and download an app which handles authentication; Walmart says the software checks to ensure that the disc in your computer is a retail copy and not sourced from rental vendors like Redbox or Netflix.
+You'll simply need to log onto Vudu and download an app which handles authentication; Walmart says the software checks to ensure that the disc in your computer is a retail copy and not sourced from rental vendors like Redbox or Netflix.
 After selecting the movies you'd like digital copies of (and assuming Vudu's disc-to-digital catalog contains the content in question) you'll immediately get a copy in your UltraViolet locker.
 You get to keep your original disc, of course, and also won't have to deal the unsightly stamp Walmart applies in-store.
 From there the movie will be available for streaming (or download) from any UV-compatible application.